folio-org/folio-org.github.io/reference/api/endpoints.md

 Show the table column "Interface" and sort by that column.
 For example, see the set of modules that implement the "`_timer`" interface.

 Sort by the column "API Documentation" and see the interfaces for a particular module, e.g. mod-permissions.
+Use the web browser “Find in page” facility.

 <div class="folio-spacer-content"></div>